Kayaking 101: Tips and Tricks for Beginners

 To use this stroke to turn forward:

 - Place the end of the paddle in the water by your toes against the bow, or front, of the kayak.

-- Draw back the paddle in a half-moon arc towards the stern of the kayak.
+- Draw back the paddle in a half-circle movement towards the stern of the kayak.

 - Place the end of the paddle in the water against the stern of the kayak.

-- Draw the paddle forward in a half-moon arc towards the bow of the kayak.
+- Draw the paddle forward in a half-circle movement towards the bow of the kayak.

 4. Draw Stroke

 Use the draw stroke to move your kayak sideways.